 May is National Blood Pressure month.
 In the spirit of raising awareness for one of the leading causes of death in our society, we're here to explain what blood pressure is, what causes high blood pressure, and how to combat the severe health risks associated with high blood pressure.

-What is Blood Pressure?
+What Is Blood Pressure?

 Measuring Blood Pressure

 Blood pressure levels fluctuate depending on age, health, stress, and several other factors over time, so the blood pressure numbers that are suitable for you will have to be determined by your doctor.
 Recently, however, it has been advised that adults that are aged 60 or above should attempt to aim for levels that are less than 150/90 mmHg.

-The Consequences of High Blood Pressure
+Consequences of High Blood Pressure

 Combating High Blood Pressure

-Keep your body weight at a suitable and healthy range for your height and age is a large factor, as is ensuring that you practice a diet that is rich in produce and low-fat protein.
+Keep your body weight at a suitable and healthy range for your height and age and ensure that you have a healthy diet.
 Regularly monitor your sodium intake levels to keep them as low as possible, and be aware of how much alcohol you consume on a regular basis.
-Be sure to also engage in regular exercise for at least 30 minutes every day, as even a simple walk around the block every evening is enough to drastically reduce your overall risk levels.
+Engage in regular exercise for at least 30 minutes every day, as even a simple walk around the block every evening is enough to drastically reduce your overall risk levels.